 Our 'Better Futures' Plan provides a framework to guide our activities and improve our overall sustainability by being integrated throughout our business operations.
-Our CR pillars align with EPRA's ESG reporting.
+Our CR pillars align with EPRA's Environmental, Social and Governance (ESG) reporting.

-Directors' Financial Report Statements

-Strategic

-Environmental (E)
+ENVIRONMENTAL

-Protecting our environment

-We strive to reduce our environmental impact by minimising the waste during the property refurbishment process, using products and materials that have a low environmental impact and encourage tenants to minimise their utility use.
+Environment (E) Protecting our environment We strive to reduce our environmental impact by minimising the waste during the property refurbishment process, using products and materials that have a low environmental impact and encourage tenants to minimise their utility use.
+Social (S) Respecting people Our partners and their employees are at the heart of our business's success and are the face of our Company with tenants and investors.

-Social (S)

-Respecting people

-Our partners and their employees are at the heart of our business's success and are the face of our Company with tenants and investors.
 Our key partner, QSix, is committed to hiring, developing and retaining highly-experienced people.

-Valuing our customers

-Working together with our partners, we provide good-quality affordable homes with a reliable friendly rental service for our tenants and a highly professional service for our investors.

-Investing in our communities

-By investing in the housing stock and supporting local charities, we help contribute to thriving and sustainable communities.

-Governance (G)

-Governing responsibly

-By ensuring we have a strong corporate governance culture and the appropriate policies and structures in place, we aim to deliver sustainable benefits to all of our key stakeholders.
+Valuing our customers Working together with our partners, we provide good-quality affordable homes with a reliable friendly rental service for our tenants and a highly professional service for our investors.
+Investing in our communities By investing in the housing stock and supporting local charities, we help contribute to thriving and sustainable communities.
+Governance (G) Governing responsibly By ensuring we have a strong corporate governance culture and the appropriate policies and structures in place, we aim to deliver sustainable benefits to all of our key stakeholders.

-Environmental

-Protecting our Environment
+PROTECTING OUR ENVIRONMENT